bitcoin/bitcoin/doc/README.md

 ### OS X

-Drag Peercoin-Core to your applications folder, and then run Peercoin-Core.
+Drag Peercoin to your applications folder, and then run Peercoin.

 ### Need Help?